Laboratory Facilities

-What is the Joint Research Project on Environmental Isotope Studies?
+What is the Joint Research Program on Environmental Isotope Study?

 The Environmental Isotope Study Collaborative Research Program uses isotope method which is used in subdivided specialized academic fields, such as geochemistry, hydrology, ecology, geology, mineralogy, anthropology, food science (locality determination), and forensic science.
 The isotope method, which is used in specialized academic fields, is used in a wide range of environmental studies.